 The Children’s Literature Center is located in Room 212 of the Bowman Building at 20 South Cameron Street in downtown Winchester.
 It contains a large and varied collection of children’s and young adult books assembled to support the university’s education program.
-The collection is named in honor of the late Nancy Larrick Crosby, who was an author, editor and university trustee.

 We have an impressive and ever-growing reference set of collected works representing over 50 composers in the finest critical editions available.
 In addition to sets devoted to individual composers, we have nine monuments or collected editions of music and historical editions arranged by genre and country.
 These authoritative sources include exhaustive notes, and they are indispensable to the music scholar.
 Many of the volumes are indexed in The New Grove Dictionary of Music and Musicians, and some have their own indexes and accompanying thematic catalogs.